artcogsys/CMS/README.md

 * Add support for multiple agents in life-long learning setting
 * Add facility to compare different models/approaches/optimizers
 * Generate full documentation on the fly using Sphinx/Read the Docs
+* Add support for multiple optimizers in Trainer and multiple models in Tester
+* Move basic datasets to version testing; keep core codebase as clean as possible, e.g. by moving part of this code to specific test cases